Li-OmicsLab/MetDIT/README.md

 ### Example of TransOmics

-The TransOmics is responsible for transferring metabolom-ic data into 2D images.
+The TransOmics is responsible for transferring metabolomics data into 2D images.
 It contains to parties: data pre-processing and image transfer.

+1. Into the subfolder of TransOmics:
+    ```
+    cd TransOmics
+    ```

-1. Data pre-processing:
+2. Data pre-processing:
    ```
    python 01-feature_process.py -ofp {your csv data path} -sfp {the path to save} -log -zs
    ```